 Studio Arts – Creative Art & Design

-FID-1192-A, 3 credits
+FID-1192, 3 credits

 Housing is optional with limited availability.
-The New Residence is located adjacent to the 209 East 23 Street building and rooms are arranged in an apartment-style setting.
+The 23rd Street Residence is located adjacent to the 209 East 23 Street building and rooms are arranged in an apartment-style setting.
 There is 24-hour security at the housing building entrance.
 People must show a picture ID to enter the building.
 A program staff member is on call for emergencies throughout the night until class time in the morning.

 Apartments come with two- to three-bedroom suites, with central air and heat as well as full kitchen and bathroom facilities.
 Each apartment houses between four to six students and offers sweeping, picturesque views of the Chrysler Building, the Empire State Building and the East River.
 All rooms in the New Residence are equipped with wireless internet access.
 You must provide your own computer.
 Recreational space and laundry facilities are available.

-Housing Check-out: Students may check out on Friday, August 1, prior to or directly following the student exhibition.
-All students must check out before or by 12 PM on Saturday, August 2.
+Housing Check-out: Students may check out on Friday, July 27, prior to or directly following the student exhibition.
+All students must check out before or by 6 PM on Saturday, July 28.